 It can feel counterintuitive for a respected leader to admit faults or flaws, since they think it could undermine their credibility.
 But accounts of failure inspire people and research shows audiences are moved by tales of overcoming setbacks.

 While many leaders hesitate to use personal anecdotes, the ones who do see great success.
-Here are some of the leaders who’ve most successfully found the courage to show their true selves in talks in order strengthen presentations and inspire their organizations.
+Here are some of the leaders who’ve most successfully found the courage to show their true selves in talks in order strengthen presentations and inspire their organizations with storytelling.

 Ask any presentation expert who one of the best storytelling executives is, and they’ll probably say former Starbucks CEO Howard Schultz.